Heterogeneous Contrastive Learning: Experimental Results

 In this subsection, we test the performance of our proposed method on two real-world data sets in the single-view multi-label setting, including Scene data set and N-MNIST data set.
 In the experiments, we use Eq.~\ref{lu2} to compute the weighted unsupervised contrastive loss for ~\method~ and ~\method-u.

-For the Scene data set, we randomly sample $5\%$ data (120 samples) as the training set and the rest $95\%$ data as the test set.
+For the Scene data set, we randomly sample $5\%$ data (120 samples) as the training set and the remaining $95\%$ data as the test set.
 The number of binary labels is 6.
-The neural network architectures of DNN, CPC, SupCon, and our methods are the same, which is a three-layer fully-connected neural network.
-Two hyper-parameters $\alpha$ and $\beta$ for ~\method~ are $0.2$ and $0.01$, respectively, the hyper-parameter $\alpha$ for ~\method-${u}$ is $0.3$ and the hyper-parameter $\beta$ for ~\method-${s}$ is $0.01$.
+The neural network architectures of DNN, Info-NCE, SupCon, and our methods are the same, which is a three-layer fully-connected neural network.
+Two hyper-parameters $\alpha$ and $\beta$ for ~\method~ are $0.7$ and $0.02$, respectively; the hyper-parameter $\alpha$ for ~\method-${u}$ is $0.3$; and the hyper-parameter $\beta$ for ~\method-${s}$ is $0.01$.
 The batch size is the entire training set, the number of epochs for our methods is 200 and the size of the negative set $|\mathcal{N}_i|$ is equal to 2,406 ($|\mathcal{D}|$ - 1).
 Table~\ref{table_single_view} shows the performance of our proposed methods and state-of-the-art methods.
 By observation, we find that our proposed method~\method ~and \method-u outperform all baseline models.
-Specifically, compared with CPC, \method-u and \method~ further boost the performance by 1.4\% and 1.5\% in terms of F1 score, respectively.
-This suggests that CPC indeed leads to sub-optimal performance as it assigns the same weight to each negative sample no matter how similar this negative sample is to the positive sample.
-From this table, we also observe that the performance of DeepMTMV is only better than DNN and worse than the rest methods.
-Our guess is that DeepMTMV suffers a lot from insufficient label information.
+Specifically, compared with Info-NCE, \method-u and \method~ further boost the performance by 0.9\% and 2.2\% in terms of F1 score, respectively.
+This suggests that Info-NCE indeed leads to sub-optimal performance as it assigns the same weight to each negative sample no matter how similar this negative sample is to the positive sample.
+From this table, we also observe that DeepMTMV, MIB and C2AE have similar performance but our proposed method improves the performance by more than 1.9\%.
+Our conjecture is that \method~ takes advantage of the rich unlabeled data, and it is capable of learning better representations in the case of limited labeled samples.